-Last year saw many events related to our focus on students and their taking advantage of experiential learning opportunities.
-One highlight was a presentation by one of our May 2017 graduates, Rebecca Lund, at the May Academic Business World and Learning and Administration International Conferences in Nashville.
-We provided financial support for her as well as for other student learning experiences throughout the year such as: the Super Bowl in Houston, the U.S. Amateur golf tournament in South Carolina, Major League Baseball spring training in Florida, student conferences in Atlanta, Charlotte, Chicago, Daytona, Detroit, Indianapolis, Memphis, Nashville, New York, Orlando, Terre Haute, and Washington, D.C.
+Last year saw many events related to our focus on students and their taking advantage of experiential learning opportunities as the College spent over $120,000 to support students in these activities.
+One highlight was a presentation by Kaleb Byars (May 2018 graduate) at the Southeastern Academy of Legal Studies in Business’s 63rd Annual Conference in Atlanta.
+We provided financial support for him as well as for other student learning experiences throughout the year such as: the Super Bowl in Minneapolis (with our largest student group ever), the U.S. Amateur golf tournament in South Carolina, Major League Baseball spring training in Florida, student conferences in Atlanta, Charlotte, Chicago, Daytona, Detroit, Indianapolis, Memphis, Nashville, New York, Orlando, and Washington, D.C.
 We sent academic teams to compete at the Tennessee Intercollegiate State Legislature, the National Model Congress, the Southern Regional Model United Nations, and Financial Management Association Student Leaders Conference.
-Additional travel study and study abroad experiences occurred in Australia, Costa Rica, France, Italy, and Japan.
+Additional travel study and study abroad experiences occurred in Australia, Costa Rica, France, Germany, Ireland, Italy, and Japan.

 Join us within CBGA to find a way to make a living at what you love to do.
-As you should note from the above, we emphasize student-focused excellence via student-faculty interaction and experiential learning opportunities.
+We welcome those who want to minor as well as major within the College.
+We emphasize student-focused excellence via student-faculty interaction and experiential learning opportunities.
 At UT Martin, your professors will know your name, you will get academic accountability, and you can make a significant start toward your professional life.